 - Simple Sesame Noodles

 If you make this Honey Teriyaki Chicken recipe, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 Honey Teriyaki Chicken (Quick and Easy Recipe!)

 - 3 tablespoons honey

 - 1 tablespoon cornstarch

-- 2 tablespoons vegetable oil
+- 2 tablespoons avocado oil